-Faculty has adopted a course order for progression that will help to guide students through the program.
+The faculty has adopted a course order for progression that will help to guide students through the program.
 This order is suggested to ensure success of students based on recommendations of the accrediting body and on identified characteristics of the courses.
-Please see attached Curriculum Requirements and Progression.
+Please see attached Curriculum Requirements and Progression for the Family Nurse Practitioner and Health System Leadership Options.